Brady’s temper flares as Bucs snap skid vs Saints, 20-10

 Winston, who had been limited in practice by a back injury, completed 25 of 40 passes for 236 yards and one late TD toss to Michael Thomas.

+”Everyone in that locker room is playing with a banged-up something,” Winston said. ”What is most important is offensively I have to do a better job of executing on third downs and I can’t give them the football.”

-Tampa Bay didn’t score until Ryan Succop hit a 47-yard field goal with 3:09 left in the third quarter to tie it 3-3.
+Tampa Bay didn’t score until Ryan Succop hit a 47-yard field goal with 3:09 left in the third quarter to tie it at 3.

-The Saints (1-1) were threatening to retake the lead on the next possession, but safety Logan Ryan punched the ball free of running back Mark Ingram’s grasp at the Buccaneers 10, and linebacker Carl Nassib recovered.
+The Saints (1-1) were threatening to retake the lead when safety Logan Ryan punched the ball free of running back Mark Ingram’s grasp at the Buccaneers 10, and linebacker Carl Nassib recovered.

-The Saints took the opening kickoff and quickly drove inside the Bucs’ 20, only to stall and settle for Wil Lutz’s 31-yard field goal.
+”We were moving the ball well, going in to take control of the game.
+That just can’t happen,” Ingram said. ”Whether it was a good punch, whether it was a rip, whatever it is, it doesn’t really matter.”

 INJURIES

-Buccaneers: Defensive tackle Akiem Hicks left the game in the second quarter with a foot injury and reserve left tackle Josh Wells, who was starting for the inactive Donovan Smith (elbow), also left in the second quarter with a calf injury.
+Buccaneers: Defensive tackle Akiem Hicks left the game with a foot injury and reserve left tackle Josh Wells, who was starting for the inactive Donovan Smith (elbow), left with a calf injury.
 Receiver Julio Jones was scratched pregame with a knee injury.

 Saints: Top running back Alvin Kamara was inactive because of his rib injury.